 When I was about 6 years old, my parents took our family to Oregon for a camping trip.
 One of the attractions we visited was the Oregon Caves National Monument.
 It was my first encounter with a real cave and this trip was a simple guided walking tour of a wonderful natural cave.
-I recall the overwhelming sense of imminent adventure, the likes of which, most of us loose well before puberty.
-Waiting in line for our tickets, then for the tour to start; all these delays were making me nuts.
-Can we just get going please. . . ?
+I recall the overwhelming sense of imminent adventure the likes of which most of us lose well before puberty.
+But this waiting in line for our tickets then for the tour to start; all these delays were making me nuts.
+Can we just get going please.?

-But then he opened the gate to an amazing world beneath the mountain that I could never have imagined, and the tour began.
-Now, if I can just stay out from behind any old people. . .
+The tour finally began as he opened the gate to an amazing world beneath the mountain — more spectacular than I never could have imagined.
+Now, if I can just stay out from behind any of these slow old people. . .

 “So I want to show you two things you can learn about light from a cave.
 The first is just how black total darkness is and the second is how powerful even a small light can be even in such a large room like this one.
 In a moment, I’m going to turn off the lights in the room, leaving us in – total – darkness.
 There will be absolutely no light.
 Your eyes will try to adjust and seek out any small source of light, but there will be none.
 If you have any kind of lighter or flashlight, please do not use it.
 I want to make sure you all get to enjoy what total darkness looks and feels like.”

 I was anxious for the tour to get going again and had little appetite for a lecture, but he caught my interest.
 Perhaps listening to him and experiencing this will be more surprising than I would have guessed.
 Had I ever experienced total darkness?
 Mom was next to me and lots of others were nearby.
 So, bring it on, I thought.
 I can handle darkness.

 “Okay folks.
 Is everyone comfortable where you’re at?
 I don’t want anyone walking or moving about because that will be dangerous.
 Last call – is everyone ready?”

 This should be pretty cool – let’s do it, I thought.